alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

 What this means is that we reserve 10 columns for the features found in the `text` field.
 These features are specified in order by an array of keywords following the `span` parameter.
 The values which are extracted if the document has the given keywords is provided by the `value` parameter.
-There are a couple of possible options here such as extracting the term frequency or the document frequency of the term.
+There are a couple of possible options here such as extracting the term frequency or the document frequency.
 However, since the tweets are rather short sized, we could more simply ask for `binary` features.
 This means that a 1 is returned at this column if the document has the given feature, or 0 otherwise.
 Finally, the last column is occupied by the polarity of the tweet.
 Here the `span` parameter takes an integer, say n, which indicates to use the first n values found in the given field as is.
-Here we specify to use the first (and only) value found in the `polarity` field.
-This will serve as the label for our supervised machine learning method.
+Here, we specify to use the first (and only) value found in the `polarity` field.
+This will serve as the label for supervised machine learning.

-Let's take a look as to how such a vector would look like on a tweet we know contains many of such terms.
-For that purpose we will make use of the `_vectorize` endpoint of the Vectorize plugin.
+Let's take a look as to how such a vector would look like on a given tweet.
+The Vectorize plugin registers two endpoints.
+The first one, `_vectorize`, is used to generated the vector of a single document.
+While the second one, `_search_vectorize`, as we will see later, is used on a set of documents described by a query.

-So for example on this tweet:
+Let's have a look at the given tweet:

 ```javascript
 {